tal-hason/argocd-plugin-generator/README.md

 Under the ArgoApps folder have the following:

-- Plugin folder, that holds the plugin Argo Application that directs to the git repo to the HELM Chart folder
+- Plugin folder, that holds the plugin Argo Application that directs to the git repo to the HELM Chart folder.
+- Project.yaml, an Argo Project.
+- AppofApps.yaml, An app of apps application to bootstrap the plugin and application set
+- kustomization.yaml, an easy way to deploy all YAMLs in one command.

+after we have installed all our needed tools [Here]()